 We have experimented with infusions and shrubs, and we have now moved on to enjoying bitters, especially after buying my hubby this fabulous bitters book by Brad Thomas Parsons for Christmas.

 Last year another good friend of ours has a small whiskey distillery.
 So hubby started studying about whiskey.
 And if you know my husband, he takes his learning seriously.

 Me?
 I can not take a swig of whiskey straight up.
 I always considered whiskey and bourbon to men’s drinks.
-So I was excited to come up with a cocktail I could enjoy when I was sent samples of Four Roses Bourbon.
-Maybe I will finally move past from the “girly drinks” the hubby usually makes for me.
+So I was excited to come up with a whiskey drink that I would like.

 The first thing I did was to figure out what bourbon was.

 all bourbon is whiskey, but not all whiskey is bourbon

 It’s definitely more complicated than that statement!
 Whiskey is made all over the world and is made from fermented grain mash and then aged in wooden barrels.
 The different varieties of whiskey come from the different grain varieties used.

 Bourbon is basically whiskey, but must be produced in the U.S. and made from 51% corn.
 There are even more requirements for bourbon to be called “bourbon.”
 You can read all about them here.

 Great!
 I now know what bourbon is, what should I do with it?